YuuQ-Zhou/YuuQ-Zhou.github.io/_pages/includes/research.md

 **Age-Related Neural Signatures of Schizophrenia: A Cross-Cohort Deep Learning Analysis of EEG Functional Connectivity**

-This research investigates age-related neural signatures of schizophrenia by conducting a comparative analysis of adult and adolescent EEG data, leveraging advanced brain network modeling and deep learning.
+**[Project Leader]** This research investigates age-related neural signatures of schizophrenia by conducting a comparative analysis of adult and adolescent EEG data, leveraging advanced brain network modeling and deep learning.

 <details>
   <summary